-The Newport Ship is the most important late medieval merchant vessel yet recovered.
+The Newport Ship is the most important late-medieval merchant vessel yet recovered.
 Built c.
 1450 in northern Spain, she foundered at Newport twenty years later while undergoing repairs.
-Since her discovery in 2002, further investigations have transformed historians’ understanding of fifteenth century ship technology.
-This cutting-edge conference will bring together maritime archaeologists and historians to explore the ship, consider her significance, and locate the vessel within the commercial world from which she came.
+Since her discovery in 2002, further investigations have transformed historians’ understanding of fifteenth-century ship technology.
+This cutting-edge conference brought together maritime archaeologists and historians to explore the ship, consider her significance, and locate the vessel within the commercial world from which she came.

-The conference will take place in the Arts Faculty (Lecture Theatre 3) of the University of Bristol, 17 Woodland Rd, over two days.
-It will consist of eight sessions with papers by experts in the field.
-We will start by examining the ship itself and then move outwards in a series of broadening rings to examine the wider context of the vessel.
+The conference took place in the Arts Faculty (Lecture Theatre 3) of the University of Bristol, 17 Woodland Rd, over two days.
+It consisted of eight sessions with papers by invited experts in the field and a capacity audience of c.105 people.
+We started by examining the ship herself and then moved outwards in a series of broadening rings to investigate the wider context of the vessel.
+Our investigation began with Newport and The Severn Sea (Môr Hafren), as the Bristol Channel was more normally known in this period.
+From there, we moved on to explore the wider commercial and political networks of England, the Basque Country, Portugal and the Mediterranean.
 A copy of the conference flyer (illustrated below) is available as a pdf (500k).
-The programme, which is still evolving at this stage, will be along the following lines:

 Session 1: 9.30-11.00: The Archaeology of the Newport Ship

 Session 3: 14.00-15.30: Newport and the Severn Sea (Môr Hafren) in the Fifteenth Century

 Session 4: 16.00-17.30: The Regional and National Context

 Session 1: 9.30-11.00: International Shipping of the Severn Sea in the Fifteenth Century

 Session 2: 11.30-13.00: Iberian links, Politics, Shipping and Trade, c.1450-1470